sensu/sensu-docs/content/sensu-go/6.1/plugins/supported-integrations/elasticsearch.md

 For a turnkey experience with the Sensu Elasticsearch Handler plugin, use our curated, configurable [quick-start template][3] for events and metrics data storage.

-Add the [Sensu Elasticsearch Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset index, to build your own workflow or integrate Sensu with your existing Elasticsearch workflows.
+Add the [Sensu Elasticsearch Handler plugin][4] with a dynamic runtime asset from Bonsai, the Sensu asset hub, to build your own workflow or integrate Sensu with your existing Elasticsearch workflows.
 [Dynamic runtime assets][5] are shareable, reusable packages that make it easier to deploy Sensu plugins.